Grand Central–42nd Street station: IRT Flushing Line platform

-The Grand Central–42nd Street station (signed as 42nd Street–Grand Central) on the Flushing Line is a local station, and has a single island platform and two tracks.
+The Grand Central–42nd Street station (signed as 42nd Street–Grand Central) on the Flushing Line has a single island platform and two tracks.
 The 7 train stops here at all times, and the <7> train stops here during rush hours in the peak direction.
 The station is between to the west and to the east.

 There is a large arched ceiling, similar to other deep-level stations in the system and in other parts of the world.
 Along the platform are stairs and escalators to other lines and to a mezzanine and passageways under the Grand Central Terminal concourse.
 Exits and entrances are located at the center, west and east ends of the platform.
 There is an ADA-accessible elevator toward the west end.
 A newsstand/snack shop is located on the platform towards the east end.

 Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 Two sections of the old Steinway Tunnel loop remain intact and are accessible to MTA personnel via the southbound track approximately 200 feet beyond the station.
 The third is between the tracks and is a pump room.
 Parts of the loop were converted into CBTC circuit breaker rooms.

 The light and signage fixture that runs along the length of the platform is an art installation, entitled V-Beam, designed by Christopher Sproat.

 At ground level, the Third Avenue entrance to the station contains another artwork, Abstract Futures by Hilma's Ghost, installed in 2025 as part of the MTA Arts & Design program.
 The artwork consists of three multicolored mosaic panels totaling 600 ft2, which depicts an allegory with a tarot card character known as "the Fool".
 The panel closest to the escalators symbolize the character's journey to New York City; the central panel depicts a "wheel of fortune"; and the panel nearest the turnstiles depicts the character undergoing a "spiritual metamorphosis".